Women's education in Saudi Arabia: History

 Iffat bint Mohammad Al Thunayan was an activist and pioneer for women's education in Saudi Arabia.

 The amalgamation of departments for men's and women's education came as the result of a disaster in Mecca in 2002, where a group of 15 elementary schoolgirls died as a result of a fire in their school.
 The religious police designated by the Department of Religious Guidance discouraged the firemen from entering the school or allowing the girls to flee to safety, as there was the chance their hijabs were not being worn properly.
 It was discovered that women's education had received a lower budget than men's education, and thus girls' schools were outdated and unsafe which was a factor in the fatal fire.
 This led to public outrage, and in turn, the combination of men's and women's education departments into the Ministry of Education.
 Again in 2014, a female student at King Saud University died after the religious police officers stopped paramedics from entering.

 The state of women's education in Saudi Arabia continues to evolve, but not without setbacks.
 In the Saudi Vision 2030 agenda, the Saudi government pledges to make adjustments that will improve women's education with plans to "invest in [women's] productive capabilities and enable them to strengthen their future and contribute to the development of our society and economy."

 Obesity is a problem among middle and upper-class Saudis who have domestic servants to do traditional work but, until 2018, women were forbidden to drive and so they were limited in their ability to leave their home.
-As of April 2014, Saudi authorities in the education ministry have been asked by the Shoura Council to consider lifting a state school ban on sports for girls with the proviso that any sports conform to Sharia rules on dress and gender segregation, according to the official SPA news agency.
+As of April 2014, Saudi authorities in the education ministry have been asked by the Shura Council to consider lifting a state school ban on sports for girls with the proviso that any sports conform to Sharia rules on dress and gender segregation, according to the official SPA news agency.
 The religious police, known as the mutawa, imposed many restrictions on women in public in Saudi Arabia.
 The restrictions include forcing women to sit in separate specially designated family sections in restaurants, to wear an abaya and to cover their hair.
 However, in 2016, the Saudi cabinet has drastically reduced the power of the religious police and barred it "from pursuing, questioning, asking for identification, arresting and detaining anyone suspected of a crime", making them effectively "non-existent" in the public sphere anymore.

 A few Saudi women have risen to the top of the medical profession; for example, Ghada Al-Mutairi heads a medical research centre in California and Salwa Al-Hazzaa is head of the ophthalmology department at King Faisal Specialist Hospital in Riyadh and was the late King Fahad's personal ophthalmologist.